 When the liquid is done fermenting, you can filter out the banana pulp.
 Dry it under some sunlight and you can use it in your compost or to fertilize plants.

 With the done liquid fertilizer, you can mix 6 ml in 1L of water.
 Or about 3-4 teaspoons per gallon of water.

 For the potassium source, you can use overly ripened bananas or those that have turned a bit black.
 This way, they are more softened so they'll break more easily and you don't have to blend anything beforehand.
 Or more simply, after eating, you can throw some banana peels in.
 Banana flowers are also a great source of potassium.

-Sugar will be the source that feeds the microbes, which will do the work for us to break down the bananas and release the potash in the mix.
+Sugar will be the source that feeds the microbes, the ones that will do the work for us to break down the bananas and release the potash in the mix.
 You can use white sugar or brown sugar.
 Brown sugar, as it's not been processed, still contains some more vitamins in it.
 Molasses is also okay.
 It has some other minerals like iron.

 Some people also call this potash liquid fertilizer, banana GE (or banana Garbage Enzyme).
 The stuff we've just made has shown good results when used on kumquat plants.
 It doesn't corrode the soil so even for potting soil we don't need to replace them every 6-12 months.

 Upon application with the banana liquid fert, growers have seen that the kumquat plants grow lots of flowers (with vibrant color and fragrance).
-They are loaded with fruits and the fruits don't drop.
+They are loaded with fruits and the fruits tend to not drop easily.
 With good sunlight, regular watering and pruning, the trees grow branches fast and have big thick stem.
 It's really rewarding.

 Share or pin this post!